By Leah Eslinger Shaw, Instructional Support and Gifted Coordinator at Greencastle-Antrim School District

 Make Nap Time Everybody’s Favorite Time of the Day

 Looking for a gentle transition to naptime?
 There are so many great choices out there, it’s hard to choose!
 A simple YouTube search will generate tons of viable tracks.
 If you’re looking for a recommendation, here’s my personal favorite, Relax and Be Happy: Mindfulness for Children.
-Warning do NOT listen to this while operating heavy machinery! :) Even your most reluctant nappers won’t be able resist some shut eye with Bari Koral’s soothing voice and the skillful instrumentation of Paul Avgerinos moving through the airwaves.
+Warning do NOT listen to this while operating heavy machinery! :) Even your most reluctant nappers won’t be able to resist some shut-eye with Bari Koral’s soothing voice and the skillful instrumentation of Paul Avgerinos moving through the airwaves.

 Strike a (Yoga) Pose!

 Need your children to transition, stop what they’re doing, move onto something new?
 Tired of trying to raise your voice above the clamor?
 Invite your budding yogis to strike a pose before transitioning.
 Directions are way more fun to listen to while in tree pose!
 Unsure of yoga poses for young ones?
 Check out the newest yoga deck, Yoga Now! or these options,

 If you have internet access, YouTube can be an easy and valuable resource.
 Don’t be afraid of imperfection.
 Model an open-minded attitude for your students.
 Let them see you stumble and try, try again.
 What a positive and authentic way to model perseverance, grit, and determination.

 Check out this fun video by Yoga and Mindfulness Expert Bari Koral:

 Pro Tip: Always, always, always preview the videos first!